-Baylor Plano offers innovative solutions for shoulder pain
+Baylor Scott & White - Plano offers innovative solutions for shoulder pain

 When your shoulder hurts, your whole world hurts.
 The pain affects every move you make.

-“Not only is the shoulder the most mobile joint in the body, it’s also the most complex,” says Robert Berry, DO, medical director of sports medicine at Baylor Regional Medical Center at Plano and physician on the medical staff.
+“Not only is the shoulder the most mobile joint in the body, it’s also the most complex,” says Robert Berry, DO, medical director of sports medicine at Baylor Scott & White Medical Center - Plano and physician on the medical staff.

 The shoulder joint is inherently unstable.
 Unlike the hip, which is a ball and socket joint, the shoulder relies upon muscles and ligaments for stabilization.
 This makes the shoulder primer for injury.